 1. Remember that a credit card is money, which is after all provided by the bank and you will need to pay off that money with commissions and interest.
 Therefore, you should spend only what you can afford to pay.

-3. Many banks today offer interest free periods on their credit cards, some as high as up to 51 days.
-Make sure to pay complete outstanding balances reflected in your monthly statement to enjoy interest free periods on your credit card.
+3. Many banks today offer interest-free periods on their credit cards, some as high as up to 51 days.
+Make sure to fully pay outstanding balances reflected in your monthly statement to enjoy interest-free periods on your credit card.

-4. It is much better if you make payments on the credit card before the deadline, and the calculation of interest charged on the bank will be a lower amount and avoid being charged late interest.
+4. It is much better if you make payments on the credit card before the deadline, as the calculation of interest charged by the bank will be a lower amount and you can avoid being charged late interest.
 Do the same for your other payments as well.

-5. If you make payments by check and other bank transfers, be careful that the payment is made early enough, given that the bank takes 72 hours to process such payments and post the same on your credit card account.
+5. If you make payments by cheque and other bank transfers, ensure that the cheque payment or bank transfer is made early enough, given that the bank takes 72 hours to process such payments and post the same on your credit card account.

 6. In order to reduce your credit card debt, pay at least double the minimum required amount every month if possible so that you will be able to pay off your credit card balances in no time and will also be able to improve your credit score in the process.